|

 we got her up to 13 lbs. and had to back off considerably on the food.

-We were used to feeding a 50 pound dog, so using a 2-Tbsp coffee scoop
+We were used to feeding a 50 to 70 pound dogs, so using a 2-Tbsp coffee scoop

 Trek from Tennessee...